How Pharma Benefits with

 Nevertheless, MRs play essential role as the primary channel to translate the benefits of pharma products and influence on major adopters – doctors and hospitals.

-Today, an app that improves engagement both for physicians and patients becomes a valuable tool in MR’s hands.
+Today, an mHealth app that improves engagement both for physicians and patients becomes a valuable tool in MR’s hands.
 First of all, it goes beyond any brochure to explain and visualize the effects and functions of any, even the most complex medical product.
 Secondly, digital tools augment the benefits of medical products, for example by remote monitoring features of ability to collect important patient data.
-And finally, introducing digital into healthcare experience promises better efficiency, for doctors, clinics, associations and the whole industry in general.
+And finally, introducing mobile patient engagement into healthcare experience promises better efficiency, for doctors, clinics, associations and the whole industry in general.

 Therefore, such companies as Pfizer, Merck & Co. and Novartis actively equip their representatives with innovative digital tools to strengthen their credibility and relevance, reconnect with target audiences and improve the infrastructure around medical products.

-In pursue to reach more healthcare professionals and consumers, Merck & Co. issued a dual app – for providers and patients – that offers convenient access to verified medical content, drug and treatment information as well as large database on diseases, symptoms and up-to-date expert knowledge.
+In pursue to reach more healthcare professionals and consumers, Merck & Co. issued a dual healthcare app – for providers and patients – that offers convenient access to verified medical content, drug and treatment information as well as large database on diseases, symptoms and up-to-date expert knowledge.
 These 5-star rating apps met large-scale endorsement and helped the company strengthen connection with key target audiences – doctors and consumers.

-Another pharmaceutical leader, Pfizer, also counted on patient engagement apps to reconnect with certain demographics.
-In particular, the company started the initiative This is Living with Cancer and built a LivingWith app that enables remote interaction between cancer patients and their doctors, support groups and caregivers.
+Another pharmaceutical leader, Pfizer, also counted on patient engagement mobile apps to reconnect with certain demographics.
+In particular, the company started the initiative This is Living with Cancer and built a LivingWith healthcare app that enables remote interaction between cancer patients and their doctors, support groups and caregivers.
 This multifunctional app includes tracking, monitoring and document management features and integrates with Apple Health to collect real-time activity data.
 Today, LivingWith is already in the toolkit of many people living with cancer and their doctors.

 Translating the benefits of the apps that provide valuable content or enable doctor-to-patient connection in one thing.
 Try marketing and explaining something as complex as a medical device.